mervetemizer41/learnJava/README.md

 Here are solutions for beginner Java challenges and tutorials to demonstrate my tutorializing skills.

-The files can be found here are;
+The tutorials can be found here are;

 [AnagramChecker.md](https://github.com/mervetemizer41/learnJava/blob/main/doc/AnagramChecker.md)